New ideas and new vendors such as Juniper Mist and Cisco Meraki are promising a comeback by Bluetooth LE in interaction with the customer.

 The application at the Bode Museum also shows that the synergy between Bluetooth LE and WLAN in particular can deliver convincing arguments.
 Deploying the two technologies gives the user indoor navigation (Bluetooth LE) and informative added value through multimedia content (WLAN).
 Furthermore, use of both technologies eliminates practical obstacles for the customer.
 If the app cannot be installed locally because there is no WLAN or the WLAN is not up to the job, this can greatly hamper the success of an app.

 Installing hybrid access points is one way of solving this problem.
-Two highly recommended manufacturers in this field are Mist Systems and Cisco Meraki.
+Two highly recommended manufacturers in this field are Juniper Mist and Cisco Meraki.
 These systems not only fulfil the technical prerequisites for combined use but also facilitate set-up and management for providers by means of innovative Cloud-solutions.

 Following some initial problems, there are now new initiatives for the deployment of Bluetooth LE in interaction with the customer.
 However, the technology must not only be used for advertising messages but also has to offer added value for customers.
 If this is the case, the greatest obstacle – gaining enough users – can be overcome with ease.
 The deployment of Bluetooth LE in combination with other technologies, such as WLAN, seems particularly promising.